 6. The Ancho Girl! from W Scottsdale in Scottsdale, Arizona

 I love a good spicy cocktail.
-My family was supposed to be spending Spring Break in Arizona but alas, we had to put those plans on hold.
-Thankfully I can turn up the desert heat at home with this sweet+spicy cocktail from W Scottsdale.
+Turn up the desert heat at home with this sweet+spicy cocktail from W Scottsdale.
 Ancho Reyes chile liqueur brings some spicy heat and the blueberry puree cools things down in this drink which celebrates Arizona’s Valley of the Sun.

 – 1.5 oz Flor de Cana Anejo Oro Rum